 BE IT RESOLVED that the primary objective of a Liberal government firearms policy shall be reducing the number of firearms in Canada through initiatives inspired by the Australian model.
 (Fewer guns less violence)

-The motion was not passed, but given that this is what Young Liberals are thinking, this does not inspire confidence in Anne McLellan’s assurances delivered when she was serving as Minister of Justice in the Chretien Liberal government in office in 1998.
+The motion did not pass, but given that this is what Young Liberals are thinking, this does not inspire confidence in Anne McLellan’s assurances delivered when she was serving as Minister of Justice in the Chretien Liberal government in office in 1998.

-In spite of the inflammatory and irresponsible rhetoric on the part of Canadian gun owners, one troubling example of how this culture of safety is taking shape includes the decision by the University of Toronto in 2007 to close the Hart House Rifle and Revolver Clubs, though they had operated safely on campus for 88 years and been the training ground over the years for a number of sport shooters who competed internationally in the Olympics, the Commonwealth and Pan-Am Games.
-Patrick Haynes, assistant coach of the Canadian National Pistol Team, observed “in Europe every university has shooting teams.
+Despite the inflammatory and irresponsible rhetoric on the part of Canadian gun owners, one troubling example of how this culture of safety is taking shape includes the decision by the University of Toronto in 2007 to close the Hart House Rifle and Revolver Clubs.
+However, they had operated safely on campus for 88 years and been the training ground over the years for many sport shooters who competed internationally in the Olympics, the Commonwealth and Pan-Am Games.
+Patrick Haynes, assistant coach of the Canadian National Pistol Team, observed “in Europe, every university has shooting teams.
 As a result, they’re getting people involved in the sport at a great age […] as a result those countries are dominating at the Olympics and other international levels.
-So to get rid of Hart House is distracting our ability to compete internationally.” (as cited in the National Post) The reason given for the closure of the Hart House Rifle and Revolver Clubs, as stated by Rob Steiner, an assistant vice-president of the university, was “it was generally felt that the presence of a gun range on campus 80 years ago might have been consistent with our academic values […] in the last 10 years those values started to deviate.
+So to get rid of Hart House is distracting our ability to compete internationally.” (as cited in the National Post) The reason for the closure of the Hart House Rifle and Revolver Clubs is, “it was generally felt that the presence of a gun range on campus 80 years ago might have been consistent with our academic values […] in the last 10 years those values started to deviate.
 This is really a values issue.” (as cited in the National Post) In other words, the decision to close the Hart House Rifle and Revolver Clubs had nothing to do with safety and everything to do with prohibition.

-In addition to the national and provincial rifle associations, across Canada there is a multitude of shooting clubs.
+In addition to the national and provincial rifle associations across Canada, there is a multitude of shooting clubs.
 Firearms Canada maintains a comprehensive listing of gun clubs in Canada.
-One of these gun clubs with which I am familiar is the Eastern Ontario Shooting Club (EOSC), a club whose ranges I use in sighting in my Browning X-Bolt Medallion rifle, left-hand, 30.06 and Excalibur crossbow in getting ready for the deer season.
-The motto of the EOSC is “Our sights are on safety” and it, like countless other shooting ranges, be they for rifle and pistol shooting or skeet and trap ranges for shotguns, stresses safety.
-People who are interested in taking up shooting sports are introduced to the sport under the strict supervision of seasoned club members who serve as range officers, seeing that safety regulations are strictly observed.
-Shooting sports remain an integral part of Canadian culture, a safe and popular past-time Canadians have enjoyed going back in the history of Canada even before Confederation in 1867.
+One of these gun clubs w is the Eastern Ontario Shooting Club (EOSC), a club whose ranges I use in sighting in my Browning X-Bolt Medallion rifle, left-hand, 30.06 and Excalibur crossbow in getting ready for the deer season.
+The motto of the EOSC is “Our sights are on safety,” and it, like many other shooting ranges, be they for rifle and pistol shooting or skeet and trap ranges for shotguns, stresses safety.
+People who are interested in taking up shooting sports are introduced to the sport under the strict supervision of seasoned club members.
+The latter serve as range officers, seeing that safety regulations are strictly observed.
+Shooting sports remain an integral part of Canadian culture, a safe and accessible past-time Canadians enjoyed going back in the history of Canada even before Confederation in 1867.

-Provincial and Territorial governments maintain ministries and departments of natural resources to manage wildlife resources, set hunting seasons, bag limits, issue hunting licenses (seeing that first time applicants undergo hunter safety training and examinations before getting their hunting license) and determine what kinds of guns may be used for hunting in more densely populated areas.
+Provincial and Territorial governments maintain ministries and departments of natural resources to manage wildlife resources.
+They set hunting seasons, bag limits, issue hunting licenses (seeing that first-time applicants undergo hunter safety training and examinations before getting their hunting license).
+They determine what kinds of guns may be used for hunting in more densely populated areas.
 The federal government manages migratory game bird hunting, issuing licenses for this purpose.
 In conjunction with the various ministries and departments of natural resources, groups representing the interests of hunters such as the Ontario Federation of Anglers and Hunters (OFAH) (founded in 1928), take part in the training and mentoring of new hunters, conservation projects, and has a roster of more than 100,000 OFAH members.
-Along with the larger organizations, such as the OFAH, there is no shortage of smaller hunting clubs, the familiar deer and moose camps that groups of hunting buddies form and manage, there are professional guides and outfitters, all of which stress safe and ethical hunting practices.
+Along with the larger organizations, such as the OFAH, there are no shortage of smaller hunting clubs.
+The familiar deer and moose camps that groups of hunting buddies form and manage, there are professional guides and outfitters, all of which stress safe and ethical hunting practices.

 Posted by Geoffrey